-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Clonidine or one of the common brand names that it’s sold under including:
+In this article, we wanted to take a moment and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Clonidine or one of the common brand names that it’s sold under including:

 Questions that will be directly addressed will include: